isEmmanuelOlowe/CS2002_W07Practical/Report.md

 * The number of occurrences of a character is unique
 * Special Characters other than: Alphabetical and Whitespace are ignored.
+* That the key and cipher are always complementary with 1-1 mapping.

 ## Design